What Are USDA Loans, and Am I Eligible for One?

 • Be worth more than the loan limit for the area they are located in.
 There are loan limits for homes purchased with some types of USDA loans.
 The limits are typically 80% of the local HUD 203(b) limit, but there are exceptions.

-• Have certain prohibited amenities, like in-ground swimming pools, if you’re using a USDA Direct Loan.
+• Have certain prohibited amenities, like in-ground swimming pools, if you’re using a USDA Direct loan.

-Step 1 If you have a specific address to check, type the full address (including the ZIP code) into the search bar on the map.
+Enter your address If you have a specific address to check, type the full address (including the ZIP code) into the search bar on the map.
 Then, click “Go” next to the search bar.

-Step 4 If you want to print a map copy at any time, you can click on the printer icon next to the search bar.
+Print a copy of the map If you want to print a map copy at any time, you can click on the printer icon next to the search bar.

 USDA eligibility map